 - Improving quality and safety in real time

-Building off the success of the program’s inaugural cohort, which convenes on Grounds mid-month, an expanded group of 15 R.N.-M.D. pairs is assembling for this fall, and organizers are seeking nominations from health systems around the U.S. For information, visit the program’s website.
+Building off the success of the program’s inaugural cohort, which convenes on Grounds mid-month, an expanded group of 15 R.N.-M.D. pairs is assembling for this fall, and organizers are seeking nominations from health systems around the U.S. For information, contact the School of Nursing Continuing education office.